jacekturek/fuzyecon/preference_relation.md

 * OX: how prefered is vectorX (over some other goods)
 * OY: [0,1] factor (normal fuzzy set functions).

+This is called fuzzy function which describes how much an element x belongs to a set: (x,f(x)) belongs to A.

 > ⇨ x = "oranges"
 >
 > ⇨ y = "vegetables, water"